Here is a list of frequently asked questions (FAQ) about the

 You may view NASPA's Form 990 on our Financial Reports page.

-- Will there be executive stipends, will the members decide them, and will they be published?
+- Are there executive stipends, will the members decide them, and will they be published?

 - When will NASPA start spending its capital reserves?